 The purpose of this page is to assist the student and researcher in identifying and distinguishing between information sources that are reliable, and those that are intended to misinform, mislead or propagandize.

-Below are principles and guidelines that are useful in assessing the quality of information being presented on websites.
+Below are principles and guidelines (adapted from Georgetown University Library) hat are useful in assessing the quality of information being presented on websites.

 Purpose: Information?
 Education?
 Commercial?
 Persuasion?
 Advocacy?
 Personal?
 Hoax?